micheledexter/Demos/6Week/notes.md

 - [What does @Autowired do?](#what-does-autowired-do)

 #### What is the BeanFactory?
 ApplicationContext?
 How do they relate?
+- The BeanFactory is the root interface for accessing a Spring Bean container, and is where beans are made
+- ApplicationContext is what provides configuration for the application
+- Both are part of the Spring Bean lifecycle

 #### WHAT IS THE SPRING BEAN LIFECYCLE???
+- The bean is made
+- Wiring and initial info
+- (Set Bean name aware)
+- (Set BeanFactory aware)
+- (Set ApplicationContext aware)
+- BeforeInitializationBeanPostProcessor
+- InitializingBeans
+- CustomInit @PostConstruct or in XML
+- AfterInitializationBeanPostProcessor
+- inUse...
+- DisposableBeans
+- CustomDestroy @PreDestroy or in XML
+- ...
+Then the bean is destroyed

 #### What is Spring Boot?
 Why do we use it?
+- Spring boot is an opinionated configuration of Spring
+- It has certain opinions on how we want to use Spring (that are usually correct)
+  - I never want to use XML, I will use annotations for everything
+  - I provide an embedded Tomcat server
+  - Provides a YML file for configuring Spring Boot

 #### What are the stereotype annotations of Spring?
+- @Component
+- @Service
+- @Repository
+- @Controller
+- @RestController
+- All are components in one form or another

 #### What does @Autowired do?
+- Tells Spring that I want to use a service in my code and to figure out how to please figure out how to get it wired in

 ### Spring Web MVC
 - [How does the Java EE architecture with servlets work?](#how-does-the-java-ee-architecture-with-servlets-work)